-Minister hails Kwara Gov over appointment of 12 female Perm Secs – The Sun Nigeria
+Minister hails Kwara gov over appointment of 12 female perm secs – The Sun Nigeria

-The Minister of Women Affairs Mrs Paulen Tallen has applauded Kwara State Governor AbdulRahman AbdulRazaq for his consistent promotion of Gender Equality and Women Empowerment in the state.
+Minister of Women Affairs, Mrs Paulen Tallen has applauded Kwara Governor, AbdulRahman AbdulRazaq for his consistent promotion of gender equality and women empowerment in the state.

-“As an ambassador for women advancement and a worthy HEforSHE Champion, your passion for gender balance and equity in recent appointment of 12 female permanent secretaries cannot be overemphasised,” Tallen said in a commendation letter to the Governor.
+The minister in a commendation letter lauded Governor AbdulRazaq for the passion for gender balance and equity in his recent appointment of 12 female permanent secretaries in the state.

-“Nigerian women immensely appreciate you for further justifying the confidence reposed in you and your award as a ‘HE for Governor and Social Investment Champion’ at the National Council of Women Affairs held in 2019, Akure, Ondo State.

 The More Women Group (MWG), an amalgam of 169 women bodies across the country, had also praised AbdulRazaq for breaking the yoke of poor representation of women and youths in governance.